syncfusion-content/windowsforms-docs/WindowsForms/QTP/utilities.md

-3) When your system already has a swfconfig.xml file, then another dialog box appears asking to replace the existing swfconfig.xml.
-Click Yes to replace the old swfconfig.xml file with the current framework swfconfig.xml file on your machine.
+3) When your system already has a Swfconfig.xml file, then another dialog box appears asking to replace the existing Swfconfig.xml.
+Click Yes to replace the old Swfconfig.xml file with the current framework Swfconfig.xml file on your machine.
 When you want to keep both files in the same folder, click No.

    ![](Utilities_images/Utilities_img3.png)

-4) After generating the swfconfig.xml file, the system asks you whether you want to open it.
-Click Yes to save and open the new swfconfig.xml file.
+4) After generating the Swfconfig.xml file, the system asks you whether you want to open it.
+Click Yes to save and open the new Swfconfig.xml file.

    ![](Utilities_images/Utilities_img4.png)